Iryna Khalip: Reporting on Emmanuel Zeltser

 Khalip’s more notable reporting is related to abduction, detention and torture of Emmanuel Zeltser, a prominent American lawyer who spent 16 months in the Belarusian KGB detention before being released thanks to the intervention of the United States government and human rights organizations, including Amnesty International.
 As was widely reported, on March 11, 2008, Zeltser and his assistant Vladlena Funk were abducted in London U.K. by the Belarusian KGB operatives.
 Both were drugged and secretly renditioned across international borders to Belarus aboard a private jet belonging to Boris Berezovsky, a notorious Russian “oligarch”, wanted by the Interpol for fraud and money laundering and close friend of the Belarusian dictator Alyaksander Lukashenka.

 Khalip sent a text of her journalistic investigation to the Novaya Gazeta editorial office on Saturday, November 22, 2009.
 That day at 17:43 she received an email from "Drug Drug" titled "Greetings from Boris."
 It read "Irka if you won’t remove the article you will meet with [murdered reporter] Anna Politkovskaya, or tomorrow you will meet with intoxicated niggers.
 With love, BA (sic)."
 Khalip immediately called London and spoke to Berezovsky, who assured her he had not sent the email and theorized it was the "special services."

 The next Monday and Tuesday she gathered more information for the article at the behest of her editor-in-chief.
 That Tuesday, at 8:53 p.m., she received a call to her mobile phone from a pay phone.
-A unknown man stated “You have been warned, bitch, haven’t you?
+An unknown man stated “You have been warned, bitch, haven’t you?
 If the article is published, you must not leave your house any more.”

 On the evening of Thursday, November 26, she received a telegram from Moscow stating “HERO OF EUROPE THE MATTER DOES NOT CONCERN PAL PALYCH BUT VLADIMIROVICH DRINK HENNESSEY AND DRINK HEALTH OF YOUR SON IF YOU DO NOT CARE FOR YOUR HEALTH."
 The telegram made obvious references to her private phone conversations the last few days.
 Days earlier, she had discussed Russian official Pavel Pavlovich Borodin (Pal Palych) with her editors at Novаya Gazeta, informing them that Emmanuel Zeltser was the New York attorney for Borodin.
 She had also requested her husband, future presidential candidate Andrei Sannikov, pick up Hennessy cognac at a shop.
 Also, the couple's year-old son had been ill, and she had made several phone calls concerning the issue.

 When the Charter 97 website later asked about the source of the threats, Khalip stated “Only those who have a possibility to intercept emails of others could make threats to me.
 In our country it’s a prerogative of secret services...KGB servicemen are used to stay nameless and faceless in the crowd.
 They do not like when their illegal and sometimes criminal actions become known…”

 Despite the explicit death threats, Khalip and her editors decided to publish the story in the December 9 edition of Novaya Gazeta.
 The harassment was addressed in the article.